JiangBowen0008/badslam/README.md

 # BAD SLAM #

+Changes from the original fork:
+ - Fix CMake Eigen linking issue
+ - Add compatibility to OpenCV4
+ - Lower GPU RAM Requirement for mobile platforms (working on)

 ## Overview ##

 BAD SLAM is a real-time approach for Simultaneous Localization and Mapping (SLAM) for RGB-D cameras.